origo-map/origo/README.md

   		   npm install

- 3. To start budo, a browserify development server, use:
+ 3. To start webpack-dev-server use:

    		  npm start

 The server will be available at <http://localhost:9966/>.
-Budo utilizes LiveReload which means you do not have to refresh the browser page whenever you make a change in your code.
+It utilizes LiveReload which means you do not have to refresh the browser page whenever you make a change in your code.

 ### Creating a bundle
 Once you are ready to create a minified bundle, you will use:

      npm run build

-This will create a bundle called `origo.min.js` in the dist folder.
+This will create a build of Origo in the build folder.
 Note that you will need to change the path to the Origo javascript file in the `index.html` file, from `origo.js` to `origo.min.js`, if you wish to run the map using the bundled version.

 ### Notes
 Guidelines for developing in Origo are available in the [`DEVELOPING.md`](https://github.com/origo-map/origo/blob/master/DEVELOPING.md) file.